-Even if charges have not yet been filed, those under investigation should consider speaking with a knowledgeable attorney before answering any questions.
+Even if charges have not yet been filed, those under investigation should consider speaking with a knowledgeable legal team before proceeding with their case.

 Federal drug laws are lengthy and complex.
 The section of the U.S. Code describing prohibited acts starts at 21 United States Code §841 and goes on to describe various offenses and their potential punishments.

-Federal law forbids the manufacture, distribution, and possession with intent to distribute of controlled substances and counterfeit substances.
+Federal law forbids the manufacture, distribution, and possession with intent to distribute controlled and counterfeit substances.
 Penalties for violating this statute depend on the quantity of the particular substance at issue.

 When the quantity of drugs involved is lower—100 grams of heroin or 100 marijuana plants, for example—the mandatory minimum sentence drops to five years, though it can increase to 20 years if the substance causes serious bodily injury or death.
 Sentences are lower where smaller quantities of marijuana are involved, but those convicted may still be required to pay a fine as high as $250,000 and be incarcerated for up to five years.

 Penalties are also lower for drugs considered less addictive and with more accepted medical uses, such as some prescription pills.
-A knowledgeable federal drug lawyer in Charleston could help a defendant identify what particular charges and consequences they may be facing in their case.
+A knowledgeable federal illegal substance attorney in Charleston could help a defendant identify what particular charges and consequences they may be facing in their case.

 Consult a Charleston Federal Drug Attorney Today

-Federal drug crimes carry severe penalties, so it is often essential to explore every available avenue of defense.
-If you are facing federal drug charges or are being questioned in connection with a federal drug crime, a qualified attorney could begin working right away to collect and preserve evidence that could prove vital to your defense.
-Call today to schedule a consultation and learn more about working with a Charleston federal drug lawyer.
+Federal substance crimes carry severe penalties, so it is often essential to explore every available avenue of defense.
+If you are facing charges like this or are being questioned in connection with a substance crime, a Charleston federal drug lawyer could begin working right away to collect and preserve evidence that could prove vital to your defense.
+Call today to schedule a consultation.